 When she succeeds, there is a bloody battle over the power she receives.
-By birth she was of a lower class, but used her extraordinary beauty to get the favor of King In Jo and managed come between King In Jo and Crown Prince So Hyun.
+By birth, she was of a lower class, but used her extraordinary beauty to get the favor of King In Jo and managed to come between King In Jo and Crown Prince So Hyun.
 (Source: DramaWiki)

 This series and our heroine took place in the Joseon Dynasty.
 Chae Ok was separated from her brother when her father, a nobleman, was accused of treason.
 She managed to make her way and becomes a Damo, a low ranked woman detective.

 Skilled in swordplay, she must not only fight crime but face inequality for her status in society.

 Her brother grew up to be a rebel leader fighting against society injustice and both brother and sister faced off against each other on opposite side of the law.
 (Source: MyDramaList)

 The drama tells the story of the life of Dae Jo-yeong, also known as the founder of the kingdom of Balhae.
 The drama is from the scriptwriter of Giant and Salaryman.
 (Source: MyDramaList)